Architecture

 +-------------------------------+

 Three transports, one session layer, one fingerprint registry, one DNS layer.
-The session picks which transport handles a request based on what the host advertises (Alt-Svc for H3) and whatever you forced via options.
+The session picks which transport handles a request based on what the host advertises (Alt-Svc for H3) and whatever was forced via options.

 Packages